 It’s best to skip compression socks.
 They don’t help with PAD and can actually cause more harm.
 If you already wear them to prevent swelling or blood clots, check with your doctor to see whether they’re still a good idea.

-Your doctor knows moving around isn’t easy when you have this condition.
-She can help you ease into a routine and work up to the amount of activity you need.
-You may have to start slow and take breaks, but you’ll likely take longer walks much sooner than you’d expect.
+Your doctor knows that it isn’t easy to move around when you have this condition.
+They can help you ease into a routine and work up to the amount of activity you need.
+You may have to start slow and take breaks, but you’ll probably take longer walks much sooner than you’d expect.

 Your doctor may also offer you a medicine that helps get more blood to your legs and lowers your pain.
 This might make exercise easier.